-As all the Datalogic Automation SG series safety light curtains, the most common way to fix the product is by taking advantage from the two grooves along the sides of the aluminium case, the 90° bracket system is made by ST-5090 + IM-5018 and screws (see Figure 20).
+As all the Datalogic Automation SG series safety light curtains, the most common way to fix the product is by taking advantage from the two grooves along the sides of the aluminium case, the 90° bracket system is made by ST-5090 + IM-5018 and screws (see Figure 21).

 The ST-5090 is a 4 mm thickness sheet metal.
-The IM-5018 is a double nut M5 tapped obtained by machine tooling (see also paragraph 14.1).
+The IM-5018 is a double nut M5 tapped obtained by machine tooling (for further details and recommended mounting positions see also paragraph 14.1).